filipmacek/Movement/README.md

 This project is part of my master thesis, which you can check [here](https://github.com/filipmacek/master-thesis).

 Mobile Android app is a digital twin for users within our ecosystem `Movement`.
-It helps the user execute routes and generates location data as the user moves.
+It helps users execute routes and generates location data from user movements.
-After the user registers on the web app, smart contract writes data about user registration on a blockchain.
+After the user registers on the web app, smart contract writes data about his registration on a blockchain.
 Then the user can access the mobile app with the username and password specified in the registration form.
 Also, to get location data, the user needs to give permission to the Android app.
 At startup, the application connects with  Infura RPC endpoint to Ethereum testnet Kovan and